urbanairship/airship-flutter/DEV_README.md

 2. Make sure flutter is in the tool chain

-3. Make sure flutter doctor to make sure everything is setup
+3. Run `flutter doctor` to make sure everything is setup

 ### Plugin Development